Tharsus/my-bank-api/README.md

 # my-bank-api
+This is my first project using TypeScript and I'm using the file structuring best practices I've learned for developing APIs.
-The objective of this project is to practice API concepts with Node.JS by creating one that enables to create and delete bank accounts and update their balances.
+My Bank API enables users to create and delete bank accounts and update their balances.